stivale/stivale/STIVALE2.md

 framebuffer preferences.

-If used alone, without "any video" header tag, this tag mandates a graphical linear framebuffer and the bootloader will refuse to boot the kernel if it fails to initialise a framebuffer.
+If used alone, without "any video" header tag, this tag mandates a graphical linear framebuffer and, if the tag is supported, the bootloader will refuse to boot the kernel if it fails to initialise a framebuffer.
+If this tag is not supported by the bootloader, it will boot the kernel anyways, therefore it is the kernel's responsibility to verify that a framebuffer struct tag was returned.

 The width, height, and bpp fields are just hints for the preferred resolution, but the bootloader reserves the right to override these values if no such video mode is